 Increasing the participation of women in science

-DEFEND shares the EC’s view that equality between women and men is a fundamental EU value.
+The DEFEND consortium shares the EC’s view that equality between women and men is a fundamental EU value.

-The DEFEND consortium aims to promote equality between men and women in all its activities, and, more broadly, to pursue sustainable structural and cultural change to advance gender equality.
-These aims will be guided by policies such as those outlined in EC’s Strategic Engagement for Gender Equality 2016-2019
+Throughout it’s lifespan, the DEFEND consortium promoted equality between men and women in all its activities, and, more broadly, pursued sustainable structural and cultural change to advance gender equality.
+These aims were guided by policies such as those outlined in EC’s Strategic Engagement for Gender Equality 2016-2019

-The DEFEND project will undertake practical activities to increase the participation of women in science.
+The DEFEND project undertook practical activities to increase the participation of women in science.

-Best practice guidelines are provided for the design of DEFEND activities in order to promote gender equality, and female leadership in the DEFEND consortium is made clearly visible.
+We recommend them to other consortia.
+One of the key things we did was to design DEFEND activities in order to promote gender equality, and visible female leadership in the DEFEND consortium.
 Female scientists in leadership positions are valuable role models for all scientists, especially early career female scientists who may strive for such a position in the future.

 Gender equality activities that have been undertaken in DEFEND: